symfony/symfony-docs/reference/constraints/NotIdenticalTo.rst

 **type**: ``string`` **default**: ``This value should not be identical to {{ compared_value_type }} {{ compared_value }}.``

-This is the message that will be shown if the value is not equal.
+This is the message that will be shown if the value is identical.

 .. include:: /reference/constraints/_payload-option.rst.inc